nwpierce/jsb/README.md

 		* 0xe000 - 0x10ffff
 	* requires codepoints to be encoded in shortest possible sequences
 	* enforces proper surrogate pair sequences
+* strings stored as raw UTF-8 sequences
-* numbers stored internally as strings
+* numbers stored as strings
 	* no imposed loss of precision
 	* scientific notation exponents:
 		* `+` is stripped